A cross-border market model with limited transmission capacities: Introduction

-The high-frequency approximation during inactive regimes can readily be deduced from \cite{CL21}.
-To study the scaling behavior of the cross-border market dynamics during active regimes, we show that the bid respectively ask side components of the queue size process between successive price changes can be constructed as a series of solutions to the one-dimensional Skorokhod problem following successive reflections at the axes.
-This allows us to still apply the continuous mapping approach, even though our reflection matrix is not completely-$\mathcal{S}$, which is the usual regularity condition considered in the literature on semimartingale reflecting Brownian motion (SRBM), cf.~e.g.~\cite{VW85, TW93}.
-In this way, we are able to identify the limit of the queue size process between consecutive price changes as a \textit{sum-preserving} SRBM with absorption, which is a special case of the dual skew symmetry property for SRBM recently introduced in \cite{EFH21,FR22}.
-To gain a better understanding of the reflecting behaviour, i.e.~when country $F$ imports from respectively exports to country $G$, we characterize the survival probability of the hitting at the opposite axis as the solution of an interface problem for the two-dimensional heat equation.
+To study the active dynamics under heavy traffic conditions, we first represent the bid respectively ask side components of the queue size process between price changes as a series of local solutions to the one-dimensional Skorokhod problem at alternating axes and afterwards identify this construction with the solution to the GPS ESP.
+This allows us to apply continuous mapping techniques to prove that in the active regime the queue size process on each side of the shared order book can be approximated by a sum-conserving semimartingale-reflecting Brownian motion (SRBM) in the positive orthant, which jumps into the interior of the orthant upon hitting the origin.
+SRBMs were first studied in \cite{VW85} under the completely-$\mathcal{S}$ condition.
+As mentioned above the GPS reflection problem does not satisfy this condition and our sum-conserivng SRBM with absorption is indeed a special case of the dual skew symmetric SRBM studied in \cite{EFH21,FR22}.
+Our construction via a series of one-dimensional Skorokhod problems also allows us to gain a better understanding of the reflecting behaviour.
+For example, we are able to characterize the survival probability of the hitting time at the opposite axis as the solution of an interface problem for the two-dimensional heat equation.
+This result can be used to analyze how often country $F$ imports from respectively exports to $G$.
+Moreover, we provide an analytical formula for the distribution of the duration until the next price change and study its dependence on the model parameters.

-We provide analytical formulae for the distribution of the duration until the first price change and the distribution of the price range for the active dynamics.
-Moreover, we study how the market coupling affects the number of price changes and the price range in a simulation study.
-While the liquidity in the shared order book is always higher than in each individual order book, the exact impact on the volatility of prices depends on the actual correlation structure of the order flow process.
-Furthermore, we discuss the behavior of our cross-border market model in different market situations via a detailed simulation study.
+We also conduct a simulation study to see how the market coupling affects price stability in both markets.
+Altogether, the main financial insights from the analysis of our cross-border market model are the following: (i) under an efficient allocation of transmission capacities, the cross-border trading volume is of much smaller magnitude than the domestic trading volume, even if transmission capacities are unbounded; (ii) in an imbalanced market setting, capacities will be rather quickly occupied in one direction and regime switches will become rare events; (iii) while the liquidity in the shared order book is always higher than in each national order book, the exact impact of the cross-border trading mechanism on price stability depends on the precise correlation structure of the order flow process, which may have a stabilizing, but in some cases also a drift amplifying effect.